jsiemasko/Schemawound/Albums/TheyWantToMakeYourBodyMoveIWantToHoldYouPerfectlyStill/README.md

 # They Want To Make Your Body Move.
 I Want To Hold You Perfectly Still
-Supercollider code for the album *"They Want To Make Your Body Move.
+Supercollider code for the Schemawound album *"They Want To Make Your Body Move.
 I Want To Hold You Perfectly Still"*.
 Full album is available for download from http://www.schemawound.com

 "They want to make your body move.
 I want to hold you perfectly still." is an exploration of small events magnified.